-The OPSP will occur annually, beginning with a call for projects that usually occurs in January of each year.
-The following is a typical timeline for the OPSP.
+The OPSP will occur annually, beginning with a call for projects that usually occurs in December of each year.
+The following is a typical timeline for the OPSP

-December Notices are distributed in a variety of formats to local entities.
+The OPSP commences with a call for project proposals.
+The application and application guide are posted on the website.
+Notices are distributed in a variety of formats to local political subdivisions.
 Important upcoming dates are posted on the website, as well as a pre-application checklist for potential applicants to begin compiling required supporting documentation.

-January The OPSP commences with a call for project proposals.
-The applications and application guide are posted on the website.
 Application webinars are hosted for project applicants.

-Draft applications are given a courtesy review by GMS staff.
+Draft application are given a courtesy review by GMS staff.
 Final application submittals are due by mid- to late-February.
 GMS staff submits approved applications to the MTAB.

-March The MTAB reviews, scores and ranks the approved applications.
+The MTAB reviews, scores and ranks the approved applications.
 GMS staff and the MTAB meet in early April to discuss project proposals.
 GMS staff conducts risk assessments and pre-award site inspections of recommended projects to confirm field conditions and applicant capability to perform.
 A draft list of recommended projects is submitted to the division director for approval.
 The draft application packets are submitted to the FHWA for review and concurrence.
 Once the FHWA has reviewed and concurs with project eligibility, applicants will be notified of the results of the application review process, and sponsors of the approved projects will receive a notice of award and a project agreement.
 Sponsors are then required to attend a mandatory grant administration workshop.
 Once all required clearances have been obtained, GMS will request FHWA to obligate funds.